-This approval does not exempt the proponent from meeting any requirements of Department of Fisheries and Oceans (DFO) or required approvals associated with their requirements when operating in waters or water that are considered fish habitat as defined in the Fisheries Act (Canada) or where the work is performed pursuant to Section 35 of the Fisheries Act (Canada).
+This permit does not exempt the proponent from meeting any requirements of Department of Fisheries and Oceans (DFO) or required approvals associated with any such requirements when operating in waters that are considered fish habitat as defined in the Fisheries Act (Canada) or where the work is performed pursuant to Section 35 of the Fisheries Act (Canada).

-This Authorization is applicable to activities that are not carried out in accordance with Section 5 of The Environmental Management and Protection (General) Regulations.
+This permit applies to activities that fall outside of Section 5 of The Environmental Management and Protection (General) Regulations.